triggermesh/docs/docs/sources/ocimetrics.md

 1. API Key's fingerprint to identify which key to use on the Oracle Cloud end

-Consult the [Secrets](../guides/secrets.md) guide for more information about how to add an oracle specific secret.
+Consult the [Secrets](../guides/secrets.md) guide for more information about how to add an Oracle Cloud specific secret.

 ## Deploying an instance of the Source

 ### Creating the Source

 Open the Bridge creation screen and add a source of type `OCIMetrics`.

 ![Adding an OCI Metric](../images/ocimetrics-source/create-bridge-1.png)